erxes/erxes/docs/docs/contribute/overview.md

 :::info

-If you’re interested in contributing to erxes codebase, check out the <a href="https://www.erxes.org/contribute/contribute-to-codebase" target="_blank">guideline to contribute codebase</a>.
+If you’re interested in contributing to erxes codebase, check out <a href="https://www.erxes.org/contribute/contribute-to-codebase" target="_blank">the guideline to contribute codebase</a>.
 Then, you can edit or re-write the documentation about the part of the contribution you have made to erxes by following <a href="https://www.erxes.org/contribute/contribute-to-documentation" target="_blank">the guideline to contribute to documentation</a>.

 :::